Problem

 In 2019 Asurion’s 50+ person enterprise design team designed and wrote UI copy in silos.
 A style guide existed, but no one across the company followed it and few even knew about it.

-Core designers worked in highly regulated spaces and struggled to craft UX that was both user-friendly and legally sound.
+B2C product designers worked in highly regulated spaces and struggled to craft UX that was both user-friendly and legally sound.
 And designers for internal apps struggled to use plain language that resonated with front line staff.
 The teams’ impact was limited.

 Solution